 The OLT is committed to providing services in accordance with the Accessibility Standards for Customer Service made under the AODA.
-In keeping with this commitment, the OLT will be updating its Accessibility Policy to reflect the new Tribunal and ensure continued alignment and compliance with the AODA.
+In keeping with this commitment, the OLT will continue to review and update its Accessibility Policy to ensure alignment and compliance with the AODA.